Telespielstube/imagineer/README.md

 self.output_layer = nn.Linear(64, 10
 ```
 Each neuron computes a set of input values and weights and an activation function to an output value which is then passed on as input value to next neuron. </br>
 Once the network is initialized the next step is to train it.
-The training function creates an optimizer object with the SGD algorithm and a cross entropy loss function.
+The training function creates an optimizer object with the SGD(12) algorithm and a cross entropy loss function(13).
 The cross entropy helps to classify the model by outputting the probabiliy values between 0 and 1.
 SGD(11) stands for stochastic gradient descent.
 The basic functionality of a gradient descent procedure is to find the lowest point of a mathematical function by iterating in steps.
 To find the lowest point, a random starting point is chosen.</br>
 θ = θ − η · ∇θJ(θ) (11)
 </br>